Ordinary Time: October 21st

 -Excerpted from Dictionary of Saints, John J. Delaney

-- Read a more detailed account of St. Ursula and her companions in the Catholic Encyclopedia.
+- Read more about St. Ursula and her companions

 - Take a few minutes to view the beautiful paintings from the life of St. Ursula by Vittore Carpaccio at the Web Gallery of Art.
-If you are really into art you might also look at Hans Memling's Saint Ursula Shrine at the same site.
+There is also Hans Memling's Saint Ursula Shrine at the same site.

 - Read St. Jerome's Life of St. Hilarion written in 390.